 Continue reading “The Ultimate Guide to the North Shore, Oahu”

 Are you looking for the ultimate guide to things to do on Lanai, Hawaii?
 This guide from a Hawaii local has everything you need to know about this gem of an island.

 Lanai is the smallest, publicly-accessible island in the Hawaiian chain.
 With a population of 3,000 people, no stoplights, and only 30 miles of paved roads, Lanai is a destination that usually gets overlooked.
 However, there are quite a few amazing things to do on Lanai, so here are the best of them.

-Continue reading “The Best Things to do on Lanai, Hawaii”
+Continue reading “A Local’s Guide to Best Things to do on Lanai, Hawaii”

 I grew up going to the Ko Olina Lagoons nearly every single week.
 That was our family’s go-to beach.
 I remember when there were just the lagoons, the Ihilani (which is now the Four Seasons), two (instead of three) buildings of the Marriott, and the Fairways.
 That’s it.
 No other hotels, no other town houses, and no shops at all.
 It was a little secluded paradise.

 Now, the Ko Olina Lagoons have grown into a tourist hub on Oahu.
 And that’s not necessarily a bad thing.
 It’s just a little different than it was before.
 But my 20+ years of experience at the Ko Olina Lagoons prove that I know the area better than nearly anyone else.
 To give you a better idea of where to stay, relax, have some fun, eat, and have a wedding, I’ve created this ultimate guide to the Ko Olina Lagoons in Hawaii.

 Continue reading “The Ultimate Guide to the Ko Olina Lagoons, Hawaii”